swisspost/design-system/packages/styles/CONTRIBUTING.md

 ## Integration tests

-Automated integration tests are not yet available for the web styles.
+Automated integration tests are not yet available for the Design System Styles.

 ## Linting